 Comprised of an online course and an in-person rollout of the Root Learning Map® modules, the new Value of Respect program was designed to move American Airlines’ diversity training from policy-based to experiential.
 The goal was to empower employees to look at diversity through a new lens.
 Leveraging icons, infographics, drawings, conceptual illustrations, and metaphors, the Strategic Learning Map® modules told the story of diversity and inclusion visually and facilitated conversations to create a common understanding across American Airlines’ very diverse group of employees.

 The captivating modules provided employees with the opportunity and tools to safely discuss diversity and inclusion and allowed for organic conversations to occur.
 From this open and honest dialogue, employees could draw their own conclusions as to the best ways to handle situations where disrespect or discrimination might come into play.

 In addition to the Strategic Learning Map® modules, employees could also utilize complementary online training, all of which was created to give employees a greater understanding of how the company’s internal culture connects with its external brand and how respecting customers’ differences will drive business success.

-Today, each American Airlines employee – from customer service representatives manning the front line to mechanics servicing aircrafts – participates in the training.
-It is expected that by early 2014 all American Airlines employees, more than 75,000 people, will have participated in the new Value of Respect program, either online or in person.
+During deployment, each American Airlines employee – from customer service representatives manning the front line to mechanics servicing aircrafts – participated in the training.
+It was expected that two years after deployment all American Airlines employees, more than 75,000 people, will have participated in the new Value of Respect program, either online or in person.